Welcome to Year Six's section of the website. Look out for regular updates to find out what the children have been learning and experiencing.

 - Please listen to your child read five times a week and comment in their reading journals.

-Our topic for the Autumn Term 2018 is 'Thrills and Spills'.
-We will be using 'Leon and the place between' and 'Coraline' to support this topic.
+Our topic for the Spring Term 2019 is 'Around the World in 80 days'.
+We will be using 'Around the World in 80 days' by Jules Verne to support this topic.
 A curriculum map can be found under 'Parents- our curriculum- curriculum maps'.

 This afternoon, Year 6 displayed their presentations in response to the question "Should every story be told?"
 Year 5 and 6 looked at each other's work before having the chance to see how their classmates had answered the question.
 Good work guys.